 Everyone wants to be productive.
 But how?

-However, what other strategies for productivity, influencers are using?
+However, what are the other strategies that influencers are using for increasing their productivity?
 What productivity tools they use?
 How do they manage to do more in less time?

 For this reason, I outreached 10 influencers in my niche.
 I got 7 positive replies, not bad isn't it?